Campus Safety and Security

 Campus Security Report

 Legitimate computing for educational uses is encouraged.
 However, some may be tempted to abuse this privilege, but not be aware of the legal aspects of computer crime.
-If San Francisco State University computers are illegally used, California Penal Code 502 states that the offender may be found guilty of a felony, which is punishable by a fine not exceeding $10,000, imprisonment for 16, 24, or 36 months, or by both fine and imprisonment.
-Any student who illegally uses the SF State computer system may be subject to suspension or expulsion from the university.
+If SF State computers are illegally used, California Penal Code 502 states that the offender may be found guilty of a felony, which is punishable by a fine not exceeding $10,000, imprisonment for 16, 24, or 36 months, or by both fine and imprisonment.
+Any student who illegally uses the SF State computer system may be subject to suspension or expulsion from the University.

 Computer security is the responsibility of everyone.
 All users should read the SF State Information Security Program Guide, which covers policies, procedures, proper uses, and misuses of computing systems: http://policiesandpracticedirectives.sfsu.edu/content/reporting-it-security-incident-or-vulnerability-policy

-San Francisco State University does not tolerate acts of sexual violence.
+SF State does not tolerate acts of sexual violence.
 All reported instances of sexual violence are investigated and appropriate disciplinary, criminal, and/or legal action is taken, with the consent of the victim.
 Appropriate support services are made available to students, faculty, or staff who are victims of sexual violence.
 For more information, please visit: titleix.sfsu.edu